STAT: State and Territory Alliance for Testing

-If we’re going to end this pandemic, we have to work together.
-That’s why Governors in both parties have joined the State and Territory Alliance for Testing (STAT) to learn from each other’s experiences fighting Covid-19.
-Together, they’re deploying rapid tests where they’re needed most, helping to reopen schools, and making sure everyone in the U.S. has access to and confidence in vaccines.
+In order to end the pandemic, we had to work together.
+That’s why Governors in both parties joined the State and Territory Alliance for Testing (STAT) to learn from each other’s experiences fighting Covid-19.
+Together, they deployed rapid tests where they were needed most, helped to reopen schools, and made sure everyone in the U.S. had access to and confidence in vaccines.

-States and territories in the State and Territory Alliance on Testing meet regularly to exchange best practices, learn from each other about advances in Covid-19 testing and vaccination management, and listen to experts and federal officials preview innovative testing and vaccine strategies.
+What We’re Doing: States and territories in the State and Territory Alliance on Testing met regularly to exchange best practices, learn from each other about advances in Covid-19 testing and vaccination management, and listened to experts and federal officials preview innovative testing and vaccine strategies.

-Governors in STAT have also used their joint purchasing power to encourage manufacturers to ramp up the production and delivery of rapid Covid-19 tests at lower prices.
-States have leveraged STAT leverage to purchase millions of rapid tests, which are going straight to schools, nursing homes, and other public settings on the frontlines of the pandemic.
+Governors in STAT also used their joint purchasing power to encourage manufacturers to ramp up the production and delivery of rapid Covid-19 tests at lower prices.
+States leveraged STAT to purchase millions of rapid tests, which went straight to schools, nursing homes, and other public settings on the frontlines of the pandemic.

 tests have been purchased by participants